hyper63/hyper/design.md

 Instead each service is responsible for its own private data store, which others cannot access directly.

-hubble is a backend as a service solution that encourages separation between common services and business logic of your application.
+atlas is a backend as a service solution that encourages separation between common services and business logic of your application.
 This separation is a function of a domain centric architecture or clean architecture.
 As products grow in complexity over time with strong pressure to ship features in a time